sisoje/viewmodelify-swift/README.md

     }
 }
 ```
-For view modifiers we use @InspectedViewModifier:
+For view modifiers we use @InspectedViewModifier with `func inspectedBody`:
 ```
 @InspectedViewModifier
 struct TestModifier {